RealStr1ke/AoC/README.md

 `aocs help` - Displays the help menu for the following commands.

+`aocs autocomplete [bash|zsh|powershell]` - Generates autocomplete scripts for the given shell.
+If no shell is provided, it'll display setup instructions for autocomplete support.

+`aocs commands` - Displays a list of available commands.

 `aocs init (session)` - Initializes the Advent of Code CLI.
 This will create a `config.json` file in the root directory of this repository and prompt you to enter your session cookie in order to save it to that file.
 You can find your session cookie by logging into the Advent of Code website, opening the developer tools, going to the `Application` tab, and copying the value of the `session` cookie.
 If `(session)` is provided, it'll save that value to the `config.json` file instead of prompting you.

 `aocs create (year) (day) [--input]` - Creates a new folder for the given year and day with the template `index.js` solution file, `input.txt` file, and `README.md` file with the challenge description.
 If `--input` is provided, it'll fetch the input for the given year and day and save it to the `input.txt` file instead of saving a blank input file.